Home

 Bark: Brown, thick, soft, deep furrows

-Where: Southern Oregon Coast
+Where: Near southern Oregon Coast

 Brewer SpruceBrewer Spruce